j-marple-dev/SLAMBOX-SDK/docs/hardware.md

 # Hardware {#Hardware}
-This page introduces the concept of FlexXlam device.
+This page introduces the concept of SLAMBOX device.

 ## Ports
 ...